quickfeed/quickfeed-swiftui/README.md

 ### quickfeed-swiftui
 * open the xcode project
 `open Quickfeed.xcodeproj`
+* specify server hostname in `Managers/GRPCManager:21`
+* specify server port number in `Managers/GRPCManager:22`
-* specify your userid in `Managers/GitHubManager:35`
+* specify your userid in `Managers/GitHubManager:23`
 * run the project